GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 Generally speaking you should start with the lowest components and work your way to the higher components, ending with the OLEDs and the encoders.

 ![KLOR solder guide](/docs/images/solderguide_3DP.png)

 ## BREAK OFF PARTS (optional)

 If you decided on [another layout](/README.md#layouts) than the Polydactyl you should remove the unnecessary parts.
 Use a flush cutter to snip through the support sections.
 Alternatively you can use a boxcutter to carve in grooves, which makes it easier to break on the right spot.

 > **Warning**
 > Be very careful with this step, since there is a risk to break your PCB.
 You should consider to do this first, since you won't loose all soldered parts if you really break the PCB.

 ## MICROCONTROLLER

 > **Warning**
 > First step should be to flash the microcontroller.
 This way you can make sure it works before soldering it in.
+Another advantage is that you can confirm the LEDs work, while soldering them.

-Unlike most boards the microcontroller needs to be mounted on the bottom, with the components facing upwards (to the PCB).
+Unlike most boards the microcontroller needs to be mounted on the bottom, with the components facing upwards (to the PCB).\

 ## LEDS (optional)

 ## DIODES

 ## SWITCH SOCKETS

+## RESET SWITCHES

+## TRRS SOCKETS

+## HAPTIC FEEDBACK (optional)

+## SPEAKER (optional)

+## TRACKBALL (optional)

+## OLEDs

+## ENCODERS

 > **Note**